Shashank-Sund/docker-lambda-aws3/README.md

-# Stock-Price-Analysis
+# docker-lambda-aws3 backend application

 This tool is used to conduct Exploratory Data Analysis on historical stock price data of a given ticker, start_date, and end_date.
 These visualizations and plots can be used to derive ingights on market price data using the scikit-learn library.
+This repo also contains all of the backend code for the Dashboard application.

 # Architecture